-- Minimum required off-Street Parking Spaces shall not be replaced by any other use unless and until equal facilities are provided elsewhere, in compliance with the Ordinance. - 2.
+- 1. Minimum required off-Street Parking Spaces shall not be replaced by any other use unless and until equal facilities are provided elsewhere, in compliance with the Ordinance. - 2.
 Off-Street parking existing at the effective date of this Ordinance, or amendment thereto, in connection with the operation of an existing Building or use, shall not be reduced to an amount less than required for a similar new Building or new use. - 3.
-(Amended Ord.
-406 eff.
-5/13/2020) - a.
-All off street parking areas, with the exception of those serving single and two-family residential dwellings, shall be set back a minimum of ten (10) feet from the front lot line.
-Side and rear yard setbacks shall be ten (10) feet, and shall be maintained as a Buffer Zone according to the requirements of Section 15.05.D unless otherwise provided for in this Ordinance. - b.
-The Planning Commission may permit parking aisle or vehicle maneuvering areas to encroach within the required parking lot setback, and may require additional screening or landscaping. - c.
-All entrances and exits for off-street parking areas for nonresidential uses and multi-family uses shall not be less than twenty-five (25) feet from any residential district property line. - 4.
+Parking and pavement (other than access drives) shall not be located within the required front Setback.
+A ten (10) foot strip of the Required Side and Rear Yard Setbacks shall be maintained as a Buffer Zone unless otherwise provided for in this Ordinance. - 4.
 The Planning Commission may defer construction of the required number of Parking Spaces if the following conditions are met: - a.
 Areas proposed for deferred parking shall be shown on the site plan, and shall be sufficient for construction of the required number of Parking Spaces in accordance with the standards of this Ordinance for parking area design and other site development requirements. - b.
-Alterations to the deferred parking area may be initiated by the owner or required by the Zoning Administrator, but in any event the Alterations shall be subject to the requirements of this Ordinance.
+Alterations to the deferred parking area may be initiated by the owner or required by the Zoning Administrator, but in any event the Alterations shall be subject to the requirements of this Ordinance. - c.

-c.
 All or a portion of such deferred parking shall be constructed if required by the Zoning Administrator upon a finding that such additional parking is needed.